fakirAyoub/scala-spark-boilerplate/README.md

 # scala-spark-boilerplate
-A Simple Scala Program built with SBT
+A Simple Scala / Spark Program built with SBT to get your started.
+Clone the project and start developing your ideal Spark App!